rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

     -   The original version of *PI* was drafted in late 1936, known to scholars as the *Urfassung* (original version).
     -   Published posthumously in 1953.
     -   Edited and translated to English by G.E.M.
 Anscombe.
+    -   Opens with a discussion of the Augustinian picture of language and is critical of it.
+    -   Frege's context principle
     -   Language games; Meaning as use.
     -   Duck-rabbit; "seeing that" vs "seeing as".
     -   An important project is to understand the differences between early (*TLP*)